Who We Are

 Elevator operators recognized the need for uniformity in weights, measures, and inspections.
 In 1896, a group of grain dealers in Eastern Nebraska agreed to abide by a set of rules to govern the transaction of business and the promotion of friendly relations among legitimate grain men of the territory.

-In the formative years of what is now known as the Nebraska Grain and Feed Association, friction existed between grain dealers and railroads, scalpers and terminal houses until grain dealers united.
+In the formative years of what is now known as the Nebraska Grain and Feed Association (NEGFA), friction existed between grain dealers and railroads, scalpers and terminal houses until grain dealers united.
 Together grain dealers had a unified voice which helped shape policy and forced tough discussions between organizations involved in the storage, transportation, and marketing of commodity crops.

 More was accomplished by working together than fighting their business battles alone.
 That common belief united the founders of our organization and it’s that belief that keeps the association alive and well today.